cme212/course/syllabus.md

 - Possess mastery of
   - writing performant C++ programs;
-  - understanding of data representation, the lifetime of objects, and complex use of memory and pointers.
+  - understanding of data representation, the lifetime of objects, and complex use of memory and pointers;
   - applying design principles to the decomposition of software into reusable components.